RetroPie/RetroPie-Docs/docs/Doom.md

 #### Doom - Sigil

+A chart to assist with renaming the MP3 soundtrack can be found [HERE](https://doomwiki.org/wiki/SIGIL).

-The naming for the MP3 soundtrack can be found [here](https://doomwiki.org/wiki/SIGIL).
+The soundtrack for the levels can be found [HERE](https://music.bucketheadpikes.com/album/sigil-soundtrack), the music for the title screen can be found [HERE](https://music.bucketheadpikes.com/track/eye-on-spiral-part-1), and the music for the intermission screen can be found [HERE](https://music.bucketheadpikes.com/track/triceratoptron).

 <details>
   <summary>Folder Structure</summary>